beckoningstranger/pp3-mastermind/README.md

 ## Python Modules Used

   * [random](https://docs.python.org/3/library/random.html), for its choice function that I use to randomly generate the color codes
-  * [os](https://docs.python.org/3/library/os.html), for it's clear function that allows me to clear the screen
+  * [os](https://docs.python.org/3/library/os.html), for its clear function that allows me to clear the screen
-  * [time](https://docs.python.org/3/library/time.html), for it's sleep function.
+  * [time](https://docs.python.org/3/library/time.html), for its sleep function.
 This is used when error messages are displayed (e.g. invalid input) but also for dramatic effect when the player's guesses are evaluated

 ## Frameworks, Libraries & Programs Used